Translatomics: mRNA Degradation

 Degradation of mRNA also plays an important part in regulating the translation process.

 To explore mechanisms of decay, genome-wide mapping of uncapped and cleaved transcripts (GMUCT), parallel analysis of RNA ends (PARE), and degradome sequencing use the T4 ligase of the Illumina sequencing platform to sequence decapped mRNAs.
-T4 ligase ligates on RNA with a free 5' monophosphate.
+T4 ligase ligates to RNA with a free 5' monophosphate.
 As mature mRNAs have a 5' cap, they are not bound as substrates, leaving decapped and degrading mRNAs to be bound.

 5′-monophosphorylated ends sequencing (5Pseq) captures both capped and decapped sequences to allow sequencing of both mature mRNA and degraded products.
-This helps identify mRNA degradation products, and has uses in studying ribosome stalling.
+This helps identify mRNA degradation products and has uses in studying ribosome stalling.

-These methods study 5' to 3' degradation, miRNA-mediated cleavage, and nonsense mediated mRNA decay, but cannot measure 3' to 5' degradation and other degradation mechanisms.
+These methods study 5' to 3' degradation, miRNA-mediated cleavage, and nonsense-mediated mRNA decay, but cannot measure 3' to 5' degradation and other degradation mechanisms.

 In Vivo Translation Tracking

 The techniques above require lysis of cells and thus cannot be performed in living cells.
-Single molecule fluorescence resonance energy transfer (smFRET) and Nascent chain tracking (NCT) use fluorescence to track translational activity.
+Single-molecule fluorescence resonance energy transfer (smFRET) and Nascent chain tracking (NCT) use fluorescence to track translational activity.
 Both methods track elongation rates of the polypeptides on single mRNAs.
 Neither technique, however, is capable of high throughput.

 tRNAome

 Transfer RNA (tRNA) is an important part of Translation. tRNAs read the mRNA, bringing the amino acids the ribosome assembles into a polypeptide.
-As such, the abundances and types of tRNAs has a large effect on the speed of protein synthesis. tRNAs can be very similar to other tRNAs, with some tRNA species only differing by a single nucleotide.
-This, coupled with similar secondary and tertiary structures makes separating different tRNA species difficult.
+As such, the abundances and types of tRNAs hava a large effect on the speed of protein synthesis. tRNAs can be very similar to other tRNAs, with some tRNA species only differing by a single nucleotide.
+This, coupled with similar secondary and tertiary structures, makes separating different tRNA species difficult.